rownicki-michal/truthsayer/README.md

 Truthsayer is itself a security-critical component.
 A few design decisions worth noting:

 - **Passwords are never logged.** The `PasswordCallback` captures credentials only to verify identity.
 Error messages are identical for wrong password and unknown user to prevent enumeration attacks.
+- **PTY-aware filtering.** Commands in interactive shell sessions are inspected after the user presses Enter — without buffering keystrokes, so echo and line editing work normally.
+- **Obfuscation-resistant.** The VTE terminal emulator decodes ANSI escape sequences before inspection, so `rm\033[A -rf /` is caught the same as `rm -rf /`.
 - **Session data stays local.** The AI analysis runs entirely via a local Ollama instance.
 No command data is sent to any external API.
 - **Host key verification** is planned via HashiCorp Vault PKI.
 Until then, builds are not suitable for production use.